Quickscribe Services Ltd.

 Cannabis Edibles Now Legal

 Following a series of consultations and the release of draft regulations earlier this year, the federal government has officially legalized cannabis edibles, extracts and topicals.
 Health Canada began accepting new product applications on October 17.
 These products will begin to be available for distribution following the completion of the 60-day notification period required by Health Canada.
-Rules regarding the maximum amount of THC in new products remain unchanged from those proposed in the draft regulations:

 • 10 mg in a package of edible cannabis;